graphhopper/directions-api/docs-route-optimization.md

 }
 ```

-This enforces service i to be the same route as service j.
+This enforces service i to be in the same route as service j.

 #### in_sequence

-The 'in_sequence' relation type enforce two or more jobs to be in sequence (implying in the same route).
+The 'in_sequence' relation type enforces n jobs to be in sequence (which implies that they need to be in the same route).
 It can be specified as

 ```json
 {